 When there is no “carrot” for doing great work, people will stop striving to produce it.
-There are those that will hang on longest, when they are driven by internal motivators that keep them going even when there are no rewards for success.
+There are those that will hang on longest.
+Usually they are driven by internal motivators that keep them going even when there are no rewards for success.
 But these people are uncommon and they won’t continue this way forever.

-If your talented people are showing a lack of caring in their work, consider whether they have any reason to care.
+If your talented people are showing less care in their work, consider whether they have any reason to care.
 Just getting paid isn’t really enough any more, because you could “just get paid” at a lot of places and many of them are probably less stressful than your current environment.
 You need to give people reasons to want to stay at your company, in your team.
 This happens by offering people something of value.

 When talented people don’t care about work, there are too many factors they can’t control

 Consider a situation where Freya decides that she wants to do a really great job.
-She keeps trying and trying, but finds that even when she puts in a lot of effort, things go wrong in her team and this stops her from achieving her goals.
+She keeps trying and trying.
+Then finds that even when she puts in a lot of effort, things go wrong in her team and this stops her from achieving her goals.

 Freya quickly realises that in this environment, if she continues to strive so hard, she is likely to be disappointed with the outcome.
 This hurts, because she is used to doing good work.
-So Freya distances herself from the outcome by just focusing on her own small portion of the work and worrying less about what the outcome of the team is.
+So Freya distances herself from the outcome.
+She does this by focusing on her own small portion of the work and worrying less about the rest of the team.
 She starts to be less of a team player and just makes sure her own work is done.

 You can address this by introducing process and accountability.
 People need to know that as a team, there are consequences for poor outcomes.
 And as a team, there are positive consequences for great outcomes, too.
 People need to feel invested in the work of the team and to hold each other accountable.
 Process helps to stop things from unexpectedly going wrong and reduce variation in the end product.

-Otherwise you will find yourself with individuals who do “just enough” to do their piece of work before handing it off to others in the team.
+Otherwise you will find yourself with individuals who do “just enough”.
+They’ll do the bare minimum work before handing it off to others in the team.
 Chain together a few “just enough” efforts and you’ll be sure to have a fairly mediocre end product.

 When talented people don’t care about work, there is a problem.
 They have learned that when they try hard in their current environment, they don’t achieve any more than if they put in minimal effort.

-When they don’t care about work, they are less invested in the outcome, which protects them from feeling bad about the result.
+When they don’t care about work, they are less invested in the outcome.
+This protects them from feeling bad about the result.
 They will never feel really happy, either, but feeling average often feels better than feeling bad.